aboudoux/BlazorAnimation/README.md

 ## Parameters

-Here's are the parameters to configure to use the component
+Here's are the parameters to configure the component

 |Parameter Name| Abstract  | Default |
 |--|--|--|